Date of Award

 Scholarly Commons Citation

 Membrino, Timothy R., "Numerical Investigation of Second-Order Effects in a Supersonic Boundary-Layer" (1995).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 256.